COVID-19 - Medical Condition

-COVID-19 is a newly identified infectious disease that first came to worldwide attention in December 2019, originating in Wuhan, China.
+COVID-19 is an infectious disease that first came to worldwide attention in December 2019.
 Cases of COVID-19 infection began to spread globally in increasing numbers and in March 2020, the World Health Organization (WHO) designated COVID-19 as a pandemic.
 To date, COVID-19 has affected countries all over the world, and it is continuing to spread.

 People with highest risk of exposure include:

 People infected with COVID-19 may experience symptoms ranging from little-to-no symptoms to severe illness and death.
-Most infections are usually mild and begin gradually 2 to 14 days after exposure.
+Most infections are usually mild and begin up to 14 days after exposure.

 Most common symptoms include: